Valuing the Contribution of EU CitizensType: Blogs | Uncategorised

 Camphill is now a worldwide network of educational and social services for people with learning disabilities and other support needs.
 There are 119 Camphill places in 25 countries across the world.

-There are eleven Camphill communities in Scotland including two Schools, eight adult communities and one for older people.
+In Scotland there are eleven Camphill communities including two Schools, eight adult communities and one for older people.
 Together, they provide services to around 650 people with learning disabilities and other support needs.

 Camphill in Scotland is not only indebted to Europe for its original creation it remains fundamentally a European and international movement.
 This is graphically illustrated by the make-up of the current workforce in Camphill.